kelp404/bull-admin-panel/README.md

 app.use('/bull', new BullAdminPanel({
   basePath: '/bull',
   verifyClient: (info, callback) => {
-    // Do authorization for web socket.
+    // Do authorization for WebSocket.
     callback(true);
   },
   queues: [queue],